 The estoppel affidavit establishes the terms of the contract and will feature a provision that the homeowner is acting of his or her own free will.
 It might also contain a provision that states that the transaction covers the complete debt satisfactorily.

-A deficiency in a deed in lieu of foreclosure agreement is the difference between the entire debt and the property’s fair market value.
+A deficiency in a deed in lieu of a foreclosure agreement is the difference between the entire debt and the property’s fair market value.
 In most instances, completing a deed in lieu of foreclosure will release a borrower from all liability and obligations.
-California law protects homeowners from receiving a deficiency judgment from a lender, or seeking the difference of the fair market value and the amount owed.
+California law protects homeowners from receiving a deficiency judgment from a lender or seeking the difference between the fair market value and the amount owed.
 Nevertheless, you can still incur a tax liability for your forgiven debt.

 If you decide to sell your house in a foreclosure sale, but you still owe a balance, that balance is considered a deficiency.
 Even if your house sells for the exact amount owed, a lender could still claim that you are deficient.
 He may want money owed for the costs associated with foreclosure.